Are Loft (Bunk) Beds Safe For Kids & Toddlers? – Read Before Buying

 Use Guardrails

-Older models weren’t manufactured to the same specifications as their modern counterparts, so if you buy a used one, you’ll have to be extra diligent in evaluating safety.
-In addition to the presence of a guardrail, check to make sure that the space between the rails is no more than 3.5 inches, which is a preventive measure against strangulation.
+Bunk beds made before 2008 weren’t necessarily manufactured to the same specifications as their modern counterparts, so if you buy a used one, you’ll have to be extra diligent in evaluating safety.2

 Check Mattress Foundation